arkuz/5_lang_frequency/README.md

 # Frequency Analysis of Words

 This script performs frequency analysis of words in the text file in any language.
+Words are not case sensitive, because the script translates all words to lowercase.
+The words `Hello` and `hello` are the same word.

 The script takes 2 parameters:
 + ` - file` - input file with the text